Make-School-Courses/MOB-1.1-Introduction-to-Swift/06-Introduction-To-OOP-In-Games/README.md

 # Introduction to OOP in Games

 ## Lesson Overview
-5min Objectives & Past Lesson Review
+- 5min Objectives & Past Lesson Review
-15min TT on Object Oriented Programming
+- 15min TT on Object Oriented Programming (Why, What, How)
+  - Walkthrough Swift Playground on OOP
   - Find an object and describe it's properties
   - Describe some of the actions that the object can do, or that you can do to it.
-30min Work on challenges on Intro to Object Oriented Programming 10min Break
+- 30min Work on challenges on Intro to Object Oriented Programming
+- 10min Break
-15min TT on Subclassing
+- 15min TT on Subclassing
-30min Work on OOP Subclassing Challenges
+- 30min Work on OOP Subclassing Challenges
-5min Review & Wrap up
+- 5min Review & Wrap up

 ## Objectives & Competencies
 By the end of this lesson, students should be able to: